 Low on Energy?
 Connection Can Still Happen

 Your period doesn’t have to mean the end of intimacy.
-In fact, it’s a great time to lean into simple, meaningful forms of connection.
+In fact, it can be a great time to lean into simple, meaningful forms of connection.

 - Cuddling and Massages: Sometimes, physical touch without pressure for more is exactly what you need.
 Gentle massages or cuddling with your partner can help release oxytocin, which boosts your mood and builds on your bond (2).